 16. My Love Story!!

 Takeo Gouda is not exactly your average high school freshman.
 He’s huge, and his height makes him the tallest person in the class, but he has a heart of gold that shines through behind all those muscles.
 Takeo is an unfortunate guy.
-His looks scare the opposite sex away, and his best friend Makoto steals the hearts of all the girls Takeo likes before he even gets a chance to talk to them!
+His looks scare the opposite gender away, and his best friend Makoto steals the hearts of all the girls Takeo likes before he even gets a chance to talk to them!

 Takeo’s love is like the mighty sun.
 He saves Rinko Yamato from being molested and falls in love with her instantly.
 Still, he suspects that she might be interested in Sunakawa.
 With his own feelings for Yamato continuing to bloom, Takeo decides unselfishly to act as cupid even though all he wants is a chance at true romance himself.

 Check Out: 24 Of The Best Rom Com Anime Of All Time